 When: May (three days)

-To ring in spring, the Wildflower!
-The arts and Music Festival hosts a three-day event complete with indoor and outdoor performance stages, band, songwriting, and talent competitions, as well as interactive displays.
-The event offers food, drinks, activities, and merchandise for sale.
+Celebrate spring at the Wildflower!
+Arts and Music Festival.
+This three-day event features indoor and outdoor performance stages, band and songwriting competitions, and interactive displays.
+Enjoy food, drinks, activities, and merchandise for sale.

 6. National Polka Festival